nicolae536/ngt-configurable-form/README.md

 ## TODO list
 1. Build extensible validation factory
 2. Build selection which can propagate values to multiple fields
+3. Build dividers and headers for small groups
+4. Build dividers/header values in or separate form values
-3. Do static field listeners which help you clear/change values
+5. Do static field listeners which help you clear/change values
-3. Find a api to build demos for the module
+6. Find a api to build demos for the module
-4. Build demos on how I can integrate this component in redux
+7. Build demos on how I can integrate this component in redux